bpt26/usher_wiki/docs/source/matUtils.rst

 Additionally, `matUtils summary` can quickly calculate the RoHo score and related values described in `van Dorp et al 2020 <10.1038/s41467-020-19818-2>`_.
 Briefly, the RoHo or Ratio of Homoplasic Offspring is the ratio of the number of descendents in sister clades with or without a specific mutation over the occurrence of all mutations; homoplasic and positively-selected mutations will recur with increased descendent clade sizes at each occurrence.
-It is used to quickly scan for potential variants of concern.
-The output table of summary is by-occurrence, so distributions of values associated with a specific homoplasic mutation can be selected by finding all rows with that mutation in the first column.
+This can be used to quickly and conservatively scan for variants of concern.
+A full explanation of our implementation and tutorial can be found :ref:`here.<roho-tutorial>`

 Example Usage
 ----------------------